-- 79. A CRC or CRC-P application is compliant if it meets all of the following requirements: - (a) it is received on or before the deadline; - (b) it is lodged as directed by the Department using the correct application forms; - (c) it adheres to specified page limits; - (d) it provides all information required; - (e) it meets all eligibility requirements outlined in these Programme Guidelines; - (f) it meets the requirements for Participant Contributions outlined in these Programme Guidelines: - (g) it addresses each of the selection criteria outlined in these Programme Guidelines; and - (h) it is endorsed by the head of each organisation that is a party to the application, or an authorised representative who has authority to commit funds and/or resources to the proposed CRC or CRC-P on behalf of the organisation. - 80.
+- 75. A CRC application is compliant if it meets all of the following requirements: - (a) it is received on or before the deadline; - (b) it is lodged as directed by the Department using the correct application forms; - (c) it adheres to specified page limits; - (d) it provides all information required; - (e) it meets all eligibility requirements outlined in these Program Guidelines; - (f) it meets the requirements for Participant Contributions outlined in these Program Guidelines; - (g) it addresses each of the selection criteria outlined in these Program Guidelines; and - (h) it is endorsed by the head of each organisation that is a party to the application, or an authorised representative who has authority to commit funds and/or resources to the proposed CRC on behalf of the organisation. - 76.
 An application that has been submitted previously, but has not been successful, must address any issues identified in any feedback provided on the previous application(s).
-Re-submission, including where feedback is satisfactorily addressed, does not automatically constitute a meritorious application, and funding is not guaranteed. - 81.
-The Minister or Programme Delegate may refuse to accept an application if they deem that it is substantially the same as a previous ineligible or unsuccessful application. - 82.
-The Department's decision about whether an application is compliant is final.
+Re-submission, including where feedback is satisfactorily addressed, does not automatically constitute a meritorious application, and funding is not guaranteed. - 77.
+The Program Delegate may refuse to accept an application if they deem that it is substantially the same as a previous ineligible or unsuccessful application.

+- 78. The Program Delegate's decision about whether an application is compliant is final.
 If an application is assessed as non-compliant, it may be excluded from any further consideration.
-The Department, at its sole discretion, may seek additional information, allow Applicants to remedy minor errors, or accept late applications, but will not accept responsibility for any misunderstanding arising from the failure by an Applicant to comply with the requirements set out in these Programme Guidelines, or arising from any ambiguity, discrepancy, inconsistency, error or omission contained in an application. - 83.
+The Department, at its sole discretion, may seek additional information, allow Applicants to remedy minor errors, or accept late applications, but will not accept responsibility for any misunderstanding arising from the failure by an Applicant to comply with the requirements set out in these Program Guidelines, or arising from any ambiguity, discrepancy, inconsistency, error or omission contained in an application. - 79.
 Under Clause 137 of the Criminal Code Act 1995, giving false or misleading information to a Commonwealth entity is an offence.
 In addition to prosecution, if the Department is satisfied that any statement made in an application for funding is incorrect, incomplete, false or misleading, the Department may, at its absolute discretion, take appropriate action.
-Such action may include excluding an application from further consideration; withdrawing an offer of funding; and/or terminating any agreement between the Commonwealth and the Applicant.
+Such action may include: excluding an application from further consideration; withdrawing an offer of funding; and/or terminating any agreement between the Commonwealth and the Applicant.